20,000 Leagues under the Sea

 At two cables’ length from the _Abraham Lincoln_, on the starboard quarter, the sea seemed to be illuminated all over...
 The monster emerged some fathoms from the water, and then threw out that very intense but inexplicable light mentioned in the report of several captains.

 A peri 600 paso ot "Linkon" e a destra, mari es pas foto peri ili.
-Gigan leban pas ot idro, e temna espedi foto forse e faktokonesne, logo in istori ot sipsefal multine.
+Gigan leban pas ot idro, e temna espedi foto forse e faktokonesne, logo in istori ot sefalsip multine.

 I replied...
 “That brightness is of an essentially electrical nature."